-With the first quarter of 2017 coming to a close, it’s time to take a small step back from your patients and put a bit of focus on your optometric practice.
+With the first quarter of 2019 over, it’s time to take a small step back from your patients and put a bit of focus on your optometric practice.
 Using this time to assess your practice performance to uncover new strengths and potential weaknesses can help you develop strategies to keep your patient count high, increase your practice profit, and improve frame sales.

-To help you meet your practice goals for 2017, we’ve listed three important equations to measure your practice success in the first quarter.
+To help you meet your practice goals for 2019, we’ve listed three important equations to measure your practice success in the first quarter.
+Keep reading to uncover your strengths and weaknesses.

 New Patient Growth

 In our ebook, 8 Benchmarks ODs Need to Monitor in Their Practice, we listed new patient growth per year as one of the important measurements.
-While it’s accurate that you need to see an eight to ten percent growth on your patient base year-over-year, you’re probably not going to hit that number if you don’t monitor the growth quarterly.
+While it’s accurate that you need to see an 8 to 10 percent growth on your patient base year-over-year, you’re probably not going to hit that number if you don’t monitor the growth quarterly.

 To adapt the equation for a quarterly review, take the number of patients this quarter and subtract it from the number of patients in the previous quarter.
 Next, divide that number by the number of patients in the previous quarter.
 Finally, multiply by 100.
 The result will provide you with your patient growth rate for the quarter.
 When you have that number, analyze it against your yearly goal to determine if you need to adjust your marketing strategies to get new patients in the door.